web-240-responsive-design-na/7xx/README.md

 - added the link to my js file
 - added the html and css code to make the tree
 - added js code to make duplicate copies of my tree and hill

+inside out project step 703

+- added the divs to make the mountains
+- added some css to design the mountains
+- added some js code to make duplicate copies of the mountains